Richard "Hacksaw" Harney: Life and career

-Harney was born in Money, Mississippi, United States.
+Harney, who was of African American heritage, was born in Money, Mississippi, United States.
 His parents were Mary Howard and Dick Harney; his church deacon father having foregone secular music in enrolling in church duties.
 Dick encouraged his offspring to play secular music, as long as they did not practice in the family home.
 This led Richard by the age of 12 to playing on street corners in Greenville, Mississippi, in the company of Joe, his eldest brother.
 After initially sharecropping and street performing, Richard Harney worked as a bassist in a Cincinnati jazz band in the early 1920s.
 He had been raised in Greenwood, and then Marvell, Arkansas.
 Harney later lived in both Clarksdale, Mississippi, and Memphis, Tennessee.

 While living within the Delta, Harney formed a guitar playing duo with another of his brothers, Maylon.
 They became known by their family nicknames of Can and Pet.
 Richard's nickname, Can, was an abbreviation of candy of which, as a child, he was partial.
 In December 1927, they recorded for Columbia Records, backing vocalist and button accordion player Walter Rhodes, as well as the obscure blues singer, Pearl Dickson.
 The label billed the former ensemble as Walter Rhodes with "Pet and "Can".
 Regarding the latter, some speculation exists that she was related in some way to another obscure figure, Tom Dickson.
 The Harney's recorded four tracks backing each performer, although only two sides each were released by the label early the following year.
 However, Pet and Can's musical career came to an abrupt halt shortly afterwards, when Maylon was stabbed to death in a juke joint.
 Following his brother's murder, Harney claimed he attempted to learn to play both parts, which when coupled with his experience in the jazz world, gave his guitar work an intricacy that drew admirers.
 Unusually for a Delta based musician, Harney played in a Piedmont fingerstyle blues manner, which he blended with ragtime influences, in a similar way to Blind Blake.

 He predominately played on street corners and in juke joints, but also had a spell on the King Biscuit Time radio show, which was based in Helena, Arkansas.
 Primarily though his income came from his daytime work as a piano tuner and repairman, based in and around Memphis, Tennessee.
 This is how, according to Pinetop Perkins, Harney acquired his nickname of "Hacksaw".
 Wherever he travelled, Harney always carried a small suitcase filled with the tools of his trade, which included a hacksaw.
 Perkins also noted that Harney had the ability to fashion replacement piano parts on the job, using virtually any materials.
 Harney's business card stated that he repaired sewing machines, as well as piano tuning and rebuilding.